 Over his career, Cedron’s compassionate heart and refined touch have lent themselves beautifully to massaging hospice patients through such venues as the “Comfort Care End of Life Study” - a collaboration between Bastyr University and the University of Washington.
-Cedron was featured in a cover page article which appeared in both print and online editions of the Seattle Post Intelligencer on July 8, 2006 (http://seattlepi.nwsource.com/local/276897_hospice08.html).
+Cedron was featured in a front page article which appeared in both print and online editions of the Seattle Post Intelligencer on July 8, 2006 (http://seattlepi.nwsource.com/local/276897_hospice08.html).

 In the early 1990's, Cedron provided massage for people with AIDS through the Seattle non-profit "In Touch", and served as clinic supervisor in his last full year at the NW Aids Foundation facility.
 In 2008-09, he presented workshops on palliative massage, and how presence transforms quality of touch at the National ALS Conference in Newport Beach and at the Spirit Heals Hospice Conference in Victoria, B.C.
 Cedron has also developed and taught a cutting edge course for couples entitled “Integrating Personal Presence & the Sacred Into Human Touch”.
 His current teaching focus centers on an entry-level course entitled "The First Barrier of Resistance" designed to demystify Myofascial Release.
 All hands-on health care professionals are welcome in this course including Massage Therapists, PT's, OT's, Nurses, Naturopaths, Chiropractors, and MD's.

 When Cedron is not treating patients on his table or teaching, he enjoys domestic and international travel with his sweetie, spending time with family, going to movies, and attending jazz and early music concerts, and playing with his dog "Peaches".
 Since 1978, he has performed with his beloved wife N'Shama as a multi-instrumentalist and vocalist specializing in Elizabethan ballads, Celtic music, progressive folk, and original songs and instrumentals.
 See their music website at: http://www.houseconcert.com/